 This site is about me learning as I go, and sharing my mistakes and my successes with everyone else.
-I’m somewhat of an advanced amateur learning how to shoot video with a DSLR (there’s a steep learning curve).
+When I compare myself to Roger Deakins (Skyfall, Shawshank Redemption) I consider myself as an advanced amateur.

-When I learn something new with my new camera I will create a short video and share it with others.
-This site is for people like myself that are making a transition from HD camcorder to a DSLR.
+When I learn something new with my camera I will create a short video and share it with others.
+This site is for people like myself who love these small cameras and want to create amazing images with them.

 “Remember this is a journey, not a destination.”
 That saying is true for me.
-Many times it’s the stories I’ll bring back from a shoot that are better than the images themselves, just watch the video of how I made the photo above.
-If you’re just getting started and your frustrated that you’re not getting better quickly, just remember to enjoy the journey – come on you’re taking pictures, how fun is that!
+Watch the video of how I made the photo above.
+If you’re just getting started and your frustrated that you’re not getting better quickly, just remember to enjoy the journey.

-This site is about ‘head-down’ meaty tutorials on how to use your DSLR camera for video.
-I don’t plan on covering DSLR news, however I do some product reviews.
+This site is about ‘head-down’ meaty tutorials/reviews on how to use your DSLR or mirrorless camera for video.
+I don’t plan on covering camera news.

 I have been making videos primarily for the internet since October 2006.
-I got my first mini DV tape camcorder in March of 2003, and then in February 2008 I picked up one of the first HD camcorders and in March 2010 I got the Canon T2i .
+I got my first mini DV tape camcorder in March of 2003, and then in February 2008 I picked up one of the first HD camcorders, and in March 2010 I got the Canon T2i and in the summer of 2014 I picked up two mirorless cameras (Sony a7S and Panasonic GH4).
 I’m totally self taught when it comes to video.
 I went to the University of Miami in Florida and my background is in audio engineering.

 People Dave Follows: